Justintime50/os-scripting/README.md

 ### FileVault
 Once FileVault is enabled, the user will need to punch in their password upon restart or shutdown.
 Additionally, FileVault may only be enabled for the user logged in when the command is run.
 This means other users on the machine may need to be enabled via the System Preferences GUI to unlock the disk.
 If they are not granted access, they won't show up on the login screen.

+### "setpolicy" terminal command
+This terminal command is [supposedly depricated](https://www.jamf.com/jamf-nation/discussions/25933/using-pwpolicy-to-require-an-immediate-password-reset) and may be replaced or done away with in coming macOS updates.